 We believe in using biology to bridge communities.
 In this spirit, we are involved in several outreach projects, both globally and locally, connected to scientific education and research.
 In Nepal, we support the Patan Academy of Health Sciences (PAHS), a grass-roots medical school in the Kathmandu Valley whose mission is to provide doctors to the most rural and underserved areas of the country.
-Our support includes volunteer teaching, curriculum development, and financial contributions.

 Locally, in association with the Petey Greene Program, we volunteer as weekly biology tutors to people incarcerated at the Queensboro Correctional Facility, a minimal security prison that serves as a waypoint for their re-entry to society.
 Our goal is to provide high-quality education that empowers our students and supports their success upon re-entry.